 The problem is the cost involved with maintaining and managing your IT infrastructure.
 Establishing an IT infrastructure is a critical step for a business, but establishing such systems are often time consuming projects that take you away from your core competency and steal precious time that could be spent investing in your business or building stronger relationships with your clients.
 For businesses in the early growth stages, outsourcing your IT and hosting is a viable solution to your needs, at least until you are large enough to sustain your own IT department.

 Let’s add a layer of reality to the situation.
 You are the manager of a brewery and you consider yourself to be a pretty tech-savvy person.
-You’re an intelligent businessperson with a passion for brewing great beer and knack for technology – ok mostly a passion for brewing great beer.
+You’re an intelligent IT in a brewery businessperson with a passion for brewing great beer and knack for technology – ok mostly a passion for brewing great beer.
 You are proud of yourself for setting up your IT systems after watching hundreds of YouTube videos, trolling countless forums and reading mountains of IT reference books.
 You did a decent job setting up your systems, but since you were such a great businessperson with a passion for brewing great beer, things in your brewery are starting to take off and business is booming.
 Your brewpub is always packed for college game days and Monday Night Football, your fans love your beer and you just can’t make enough to satisfy demand.
 You wish you could increase output to meet the demand, but overall you’re not complaining.
 It’s a great problem to have.

 Meeting the demand was your biggest problem…Until now.
-The IT systems you set up are failing for some reason and you are at risk of losing precious data.
+The IT systems you set up are filing for some reason and you are at risk of losing precious data.
 Luckily, you know how to fix the problem but it’s going to take some troubleshooting, and more importantly, time away from what you do best: brewing great beer.

 IT related issues occur more frequently than people wish to think about.
 We often feel like they work about 90% of the time and we choose to forget or ignore the headaches caused by the other 10%.
 Here are the top 5 reasons why it makes sense for small craft breweries to outsource IT: